openintents/openintents/ShoppingList/readme.txt

 - create shortcut from home screen to arbitrary list.
 - support for OI About.
 - send list.
+- fix issue with dialogs on screen orientation change.

 ---------------------------------------------------------
 release: 1.0.2